 Mindful compassion for perfectionism in personality disorders: A pilot acceptability and feasibility final study

-Simone Cheli, Veronica Cavalletti, Gordon L. Flett, Paul L. Hewitt, Mario Rossi
+Simone Cheli, Veronica Cavalletti, Gordon L. Flett, Paul L. Hewitt

 Accepted April 30, 2020